nullpainter/pdpigpio/README.md

 # pigpio_mcp3008
-PureData external for bit bashed reading of MCP3008 ICs on a Raspberry Pi.
+Raspberry Pi PureData external to read analog values from a [MCP3008](https://www.microchip.com/en-us/product/MCP3008) connected to the Pi's GPIO. pigpio_mcp3008 uses [pigpio](https://abyz.me.uk/rpi/pigpio/) with bit bashing.

 <img src="images/pigpio_mcp3008.png" alt="Sample usage" width="400"/>

-Reads analog values from a MCP3008 connected to the Pi's GPIO using [pigpio](https://abyz.me.uk/rpi/pigpio/) and bit bashing.

 Bit bashing allows more than two SPI devices to be connected using arbitrary CS pins.
 If multiple MCP3008 devices are used, they can share the same MISO, MOSI and
 SCLK and have different CS lines.